Everyone knows you should have multiple streams of income.

 The title gives away one of the secrets to unlocking wealth.

-Your thoughts are a very powerful and often can be an untapped resource.
+Your thoughts or ideas are a very powerful and often can be an untapped resource.

 The reality of the income streams above is that you need to be creative to learn how to unlock additional income streams.